 Almost every list has a search bar offering two options: a basic search (e.g. for a keyword) and an advanced search that allows more complicated filtering.

-Any searches you do only affect this Method:CRM session.
-If you refresh your browser or sign out and sign back into Method:CRM, your search will be lost and you will need to search again.
+Any searches you do only affect the list for the current Method session.
+If you refresh your browser or sign out and sign back into Method, your search will be lost and you will need to search again.

-You can save your searches, however, within a Custom Filter View.
+You can save your search criteria, however, within a Custom Filter View.